Program Eligibility & FAQ

 14. What are the terms of the $25k investment that is being offered by 1st Course Capital?

-1st Course Capital will offer each eligible company a convertible note to convert in the company’s next priced round equity financing.
+1st Course Capital (1CC) will offer each eligible company a SAFE note to convert in the company’s next priced round equity financing.
 To be made eligible for investment, the company must complete the initial 16-week portion of the accelerator program (Session 3) and they must be incorporated as either a C-Corp or an S-Corp.
 The offer of investment is made available after the 16-weeks and will be open until 120 days later.
+1CC reserves the right to determine final eligibility for the SAFE investment.

-15. Which types of for-profit companies are eligible for the $25k convertible note?
+15. Which types of for-profit companies are eligible for the $25k SAFE note?

 The 1st Course Capital investment is only available to for-profit companies that are incorporated as either a US C-Corp or S-Corp.